Non-Hermitian Josephson junctions with four Majorana zero modes: Non-Hermitian Josephson junctions with Majorana zero modes

 where $H_{\rm JJ}$ represents the Hermitian Josephson junction while $\Sigma^{r}$ is the retarded self-energy that captures the effect of coupling the MZMs to the normal leads N. More specifically, the Hermitian JJ results from coupling two finite length topological superconductors, which host MZMs at their edges and are modelled by

-Here, $\gamma_{j}$, with $j=1\cdots 4$, denotes the $j$-th MZM [Fig.\,\ref{Fig1}], $\bar{\tau}=\tau/2$ the coupling between $\gamma_{2}$ and $\gamma_{3}$, $t_{ij}$ the coupling between $\gamma_{i}$ and $\gamma_{j}$, and $\phi$ the superconducting phase difference across the JJ.
+Here, $\gamma_{j}$, with $j=1\cdots 4$, denotes the $j$-th MZM [Fig.\,\ref{Fig0}], $\bar{\tau}=\tau/2$ the coupling between $\gamma_{2}$ and $\gamma_{3}$, $t_{ij}$ the coupling between $\gamma_{i}$ and $\gamma_{j}$ characterizing the spatial overlap between Majorana wavefunctions \cite{PhysRevB.96.205425}, and $\phi$ the superconducting phase difference across the JJ.
 We further assume that the junction is symmetric and denote $t_{13}=t_{24}\equiv t'$ and $t_{12}=t_{43}\equiv t$.
 We note that the Hermitian JJ described by Eq.\,(\ref{EqHJJ}) can be derived by directly coupling two Kitaev chains with a superconducting phase difference $\phi$: The coupled Kitaev chains model a Hermitian JJ, which is then transformed into standard Majorana operators \cite{sato2016majorana,sato2017topological,tanaka2024theory} and projected onto the Majorana operators located at the ends.
 The $\phi$-dependence in Eq.(\ref{EqHJJ}) captures the 4$\pi$-periodicity and the level crossing between $\gamma_2$ and $\gamma_3$ at $\phi=\pi$.

 The retarded self-energy $\Sigma^{r}$ in Eq.\,(\ref{NHJJEq}) is considered such that each MZM is coupled to an N reservoir or lead.
 Moreover, since we are interested in the non-Hermitian effects of the N lead, in the basis $\psi=(\gamma_{1},\gamma_{2},\gamma_{3},\gamma_{4})$, we parametrize its non-Hermitian effect as